The Difference Between Sterile, Distilled and Deionized Water

 Uses

 Deionized water has many applications.
-This is particularly useful in laboratories such as autoclaves, hand-pieces, lab-testing, laser cutting, and automotive use.
-It is also useful in the pharmaceutical industry.
+It is particularly useful in laboratories, where it is used for autoclaveshandpieceslab testinglaser cutting, automotive use, and the pharmaceutical industry.

 For hygiene, deionized water is used in shampoo, conditioner, and moisturizers.
 For car washing, use DI water for windshield fluid to clean the engine and radiator.
-Also, use it to dilute concentrated antifreeze.
+Also, it can be used to dilute concentrated antifreeze.

 For your health, DI water supports the body when on a special diet or cleansing.
 Some physicians recommend DI for people with heavy metal toxicity.